What are your fees?

 Do you work with school-aged kids?

-No. Generally, once a child reaches the age of 4 or 5, a simple sleep problem has turned into a more general anxiety or behavioral problem.
-I can meet with parents of older kids to discuss sleep and make recommendations, but I refer to child psychologists who specialize in CBT for children for ongoing treatment.
+I work with parents of school-aged kids a bit differently.
+Often, once a child reaches the age of 4 or 5, a simple sleep problem has turned into a more general anxiety or behavioral problem.
+I meet with parents of older kids to discuss sleep and make recommendations, but I refer to child psychologists who specialize in CBT for children for ongoing treatment.

 Sleep Solutions for Adults